apohl79/audiogridder/README.md

 # AudioGridder

-AudioGridder allows you to offload DSP processing from your local to remote computers.
+AudioGridder is a plugin host, that allows you to offload DSP processing to remote computers running OS X or Windows.
 This can come in handy when mixing complex projects for instance.
-AudioGridder comes with a plugin and a server that is enabling VST3 and AudioUnit plugins to be hosted across the network.
+AudioGridder comes with a plugin in AU/VST3 format and a server that supports VST2/VST3 and AudioUnit plugins to be hosted across the network.
 Simply run the server component on a remote machine and connect your DAW using the AudioGridder AU/VST3 plugin.
-You can add remote insert chains into your DAW's signal paths that way.
-The DSP code of the inserted plugins will be executed on the remote machine and the plugin UI's will be streamed over the wire.
-This allows for an experience very close to hosting the plugins directly in your DAW but not using your local CPU.
+This allows you to add remote insert chains or instruments into your DAW's signal paths.
+The DSP code of the loaded remote plugins will be executed on the remote machine and the remote plugin UI's will be streamed over the wire.
+With AudioGridder you get an experience very close to hosting the plugins directly in your DAW but not using your local CPU.

 <p align="center">
 <img src="https://raw.githubusercontent.com/apohl79/audiogridder/master/images/overview.jpg" width="600" />